kerns/dummy/README.md

 It's most useful in the early stages of a project's development, where basic questions and assumptions about how to architect the front-end must be tested and resolved to conclusion before engineers further down the gantt diagram can begin the work of disassociating and obfuscating yours.

 ### Dummy can…
-+ Insert randomly selected strings of placeholder text in various lengths and formats (e.g. Headline, teaser, paragraph, username).
++ Insert randomly selected strings of placeholder text in various lengths and formats (e.g. Headline, teaser, paragraph).
-+ Automagically crop and size high quality, news worthy, CC licensed placeholder images from a default pool – or from a specific folder or subset of folders that you provide.
++ Automagically crop and size high quality, news worthy, Creative Commons licensed placeholder images from a default pool – or from a specific folder or subset of folders that you provide.
-+ Flesh out asset rich document layouts quickly with friendly, human-readable logic for building loops and controlling probability.
++ Flesh out highly variable, asset rich layouts quickly with friendly, human-readable logic for building loops and controlling probability.
-+ Let you focus on the important things – namely, the design and the code – not on copying and pasting (static) Lorum Ipsum, or hunting down plausible placeholder images.
++ Allow you to focus on the important things – namely, the design and the code – not on copying and pasting (static) Lorum Ipsum, or hunting down plausible placeholder images.
 + More.
 Not lots more, but a _bit_ more!

 ### You can…